How to avoid scams

 You bought something from a scammer with your debit card, credit card or PayPal

-You can ask your bank or credit card provider to reverse the transaction through a process known as chargeback.
-The Competition and Consumer Protection Commission has more information about chargeback.
+Ask your bank or credit card provider to reverse the transaction through a process known as 'chargeback'.
+Read more about chargeback on the Competition and Consumer Protection Commission (CCPC) website.

 You transferred money to a scammer using bank transfer

-If the money was sent by bank transfer this will make it very difficult to trace but the faster, you act the better.
+If the money was sent by bank transfer, this makes it very difficult to trace.
+But, the faster you act the better.